Stream big boxing fights on DAZN

 Many of the countries DAZN is already active in have far more complex live sports streaming industries than Australia and a lot more players.
 In Australia the market is far more clear, but also ripe for growth.

 With DAZN's well-established global network of partnerships, it's in a good place to bring a host of sports from Europe, Asia and the Americas to Australia.
-In particular there is the limited penetration of North American sports into the local market – just two ESPN channels, often not enough to even broadcast all the sport on offer live – which could easily be expanded upon.
+In particular there is the limited penetration of North American sports into the local market – for example just 2 ESPN channels.

 In DAZN's interview with Finder, EVP Joe Markowski made it clear the company will look to leverage existing global relationships when it looks to invest deeper into the local market.

-Speaking of ESPN, the Disney-owned sports channel has launched its own ESPN+ over-the-top app overseas, complete with exclusive content and original programming.
-It was not bundled with the launch of Disney+ in Australia, as it was overseas.
-A sign, perhaps, that Foxtel and Kayo Sports have the sports streaming scene under control.
+Speaking of ESPN, the Disney-owned sports channel has its own ESPN+ over-the-top app overseas, complete with exclusive content and original programming.
+It was not bundled with the launch of Disney Plus in Australia, as it was overseas.
+A sign, perhaps, that Foxtel and Kayo Sports have the sports streaming scene under control, especially as they have over 50 sports on offer.

-Stan Sport has also expanded its content, adding the UEFA Champions League and Europa League to its rugby union and tennis offerings.
+Stan Sport has also expanded its content, adding the UEFA Champions League and Europa League in recent times to its rugby union and tennis offerings.

-The Australian launch of DAZN will certainly see some competition for the brand awareness of Foxtel, Kayo Sports and Optus Sport.
+DAZN will certainly see some competition in Australia for the brand awareness of Foxtel, Kayo Sports and Optus Sport.
 It could be a slow burn for DAZN Australia to build out a compelling offering, but a bit more competition is usually a good thing in the streaming market.

 Latest sports streaming news